 And remember, Sweetest Day, like every day, is a day to #celebrate kindness.
 Please accept this post as a wish of love for a Happy Sweetest Day celebration from us!
 We also invite you to #share your Sweetest Day story of kindness with us at our Share a Story Page

-Welcome!
-We are "Da Revs" - aka Penny and Bill.
+We are Penny and Bill.
 We invite you to join in the journey of awakening kindness in the world.
 Our goal in our blog is to encourage you to take time to think, reflect, and define your personal theology of kindness (your God talk) and make it visible in the world (your God walk).